AttekmiContact Us

 How white-label ad exchanges enable transparent CTV ad measurement

 The majority of modern demand-side platforms (DSPs) offer CTV advertising capabilities, and you, as a marketer, need to use one of them to launch your campaigns programmatically.
 However, this is not the only AdTech solution you can leverage – having your own ad exchange can help you connect with the most relevant supply-side platforms (SSPs) and get a better understanding of how your ads are performing.
+Learn more about real-time analytics in ad exchanges here.

 Launching such a platform does not have to be an expensive and time-consuming process.
 At Attekmi, we offer a variety of ad exchange solutions, including a white-label one: